KitwareMedical/AtlasBuilder/docs/docs/API.md

 1. AtlasBase
     - The base class for the atlas construction.
 This class has very limited functionality.
 2. ProgrammableAtlas
-    - This class stores data and gerneates the atlas graphs.
+    - This class stores data and generates the atlas graphs.
 It has multiple data import methods designed to minimize the effort required for a user to format their data.
     - Implements the 4 different algorithms used to generate atlas.
 3. Weighting
     - A static class that uses a gaussian distribution to assign each function a weight.